 Before trying any Samsung FRP bypass method, check three things: your Android version, whether you have a PC, and how comfortable you are with technical steps.

 Want to compare older free options such as Odin, SIM PIN, or FRP APK?
-See this guide to free Samsung FRP bypass methods before trying unknown files.
+Use the free-method comparison section below before trying unknown files.

 The table below helps you quickly choose a method based on device age, PC access, and technical difficulty.